Tuxemon/Tuxemon/README.md

 After this you will need to manually install the mods folder via the following instructions.
 Connect your device to your computer and make a folder called "Tuxemon" in "Internal Storage", then copy the mods folder.
-Tuxemon will also need file system permissions, which you can set in your phones settings.
+Tuxemon will also need file system permissions, which you can set in your phone's settings.

 Caveat Emptor